Spring 2021 Season- April 17th- June 5th (no games over Mother's Day Weekend)

 Dear MSC families,

-We are preparing for a full Spring season and want to make sure that everyone realizes that this Spring, we may still be in a mandatory mask environment.
+Based on Michigan Health and Human Services orders for organized sports, we are preparing for a full Spring season and want to make sure that everyone realizes that this Spring, we may still be under a mandatory mask environment, 2 spectators per player and 6ft distencing throughout the complex.

 Michigan State Youth Soccer is our organizing body for youth soccer in the state of Michigan.
 The board at MSYSA has been working in close association with the University of Michigan Department of Health Services to craft Covid-19 protocols for teams, clubs and leagues to use to mitigate the spread of Covid-19.
 The latest information on soccer protocols as well as other resources are located HERE.